Refined disk potentials for immersed Lagrangian surfaces: Introduction

-Consider the embedded monotone tori $L_{p}, L_{q}\subset X$ obtained by the two zero-area surgeries on $L$, as in \cite[Section~2, Step~3]{Va17}.
-The two surgeries correspond to the two exact Lagrangian fillings of the Hopf link, and holomorphic disks with boundary on these fillings can be calculated via flow trees as in \cite{EHK}.
+Consider the embedded monotone tori $L_{p}, L_{q}\subset X$ obtained by the two zero-area surgeries on $L$, see Section \ref{sec:LagrangeSurgery} or \cite[Section~2, Step~3]{Va17}.
+The two surgeries correspond to two exact Lagrangian fillings of the Hopf link, and rigid holomorphic disks with boundary on these fillings can be calculated via flow trees as in \cite{EHK}.
 This leads to the following result relating potentials of immersed spheres and nearby tori.

 \begin{thm} Fix a spin structure on $ L_p$ that does not bound.
 There exists a basis $(x,y)$ of $H_1( L_{p})$ such that the LG potential $W_{ L_{p}}(x,y)$ is obtained from the potential $W_L(p,q,t)$ of the immersed sphere by making the following substitutions: